Storytelling in the garden

 - Free event (admission applies)

-Discover new adventures through live storytelling sessions delivered by expert volunteers in the magical setting of Rudyard Kipling’s very own garden.
-Running throughout the day and 15-20 minutes in length, these tales are suitable for young children and perfect short drop-in sessions for families.
+Discover new adventures and fall back in love with old favourites through live storytelling sessions delivered by expert volunteers in the magical setting of Rudyard Kipling’s very own garden.
+Running throughout the day, 15-20 minutes in length, these tales are suitable for young children and perfect relaxed drop-in sessions for families.

 Times